AndersWik/anderswik.github.io/_posts/2014-12-04-Magento-Update-Layout.markdown

 ### Core Text List

-In Magento we think of blocks to content blocks or structural blocks.
+In Magento blocks are content blocks or structural blocks.
 The `core/text_list` block are a structural block.
 It is a placeholder for other `blocks` that have content in them.
 The `core/text_list` will print all blocks added to it automatically.
 If we add blocks to other blocks that are not of the type `core/text_list` we need to print them out in the template.

 Since the `core/text_list` print all blocks automatically and we do not position the child blocks in a template file we need another way too position the blocks.
 There are two attributes for this, `before` and `after`.